Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 The modern trend in physics seems to be string theory.
-Though it is a huge gamble for many physicists, string theory has its devotees because of the elegance of the mathematics involved.
-Simply put, string theory is the idea that all that is in the universe are just variations of the modes of “tiny, vibrating strings of energy.”
-Nothing in the universe can be described without the use of these modes, and through interactions between objects, they become connected by these tiny strings.
+Though it is a huge gamble for many physicists, the theory attracts its devotees because of the elegance of the mathematics involved.
+Simply put, string theory is the idea that the universe is composed of variations of the modes of “tiny, vibrating strings of energy.”
+Nothing in the universe can be described without the use of these modes.
+Through interactions between objects, they become connected by these tiny strings.
 Such an idea runs counter to many of our perceptions of reality, and unfortunately, there is no evidence for the existence of these strings yet (Kaku 31-2).

 Waves of Gravity